Bradford-on-Avon to Bath walk

 - Turn right along the canal, and then follow the towpath, with the canal on your left hand side.

-- [See Map 2] After 2km/1.5 miles, Feshford Station is visible on the other side of the Valley
+- After 2km/1.5 miles, Freshford Station is visible on the other side of the Valley

-- After 2 km/1.5 miles, the canal crosses back over the river at Dundas Aqueduct, and you come to a canal "T junction".
+- After 2 km/1.5 miles, you reach the Dundas Aqueduct where the canal crosses back over the river.
+At the end of it, you come to a canal "T junction".

-- To continue the main walk, cross over the canal, and turn right towards Bath.
+- To continue the main walk, cross a lock over the canal spur, and turn right.
+Follow the path, crossing a bridge to the opposite bank

-- [See Maps 3 and 4] Follow the canal for 3.5km/2 miles, until you reach Bathampton, which has a riverside pub.
+- Follow the canal for 5km/3 miles, until you reach Bathampton, which has The George Inn, a canalside pub with a canalside terrace.

-- After a further 2 km/1.5 miles, the canal and towpath goes under a fine house.
+- After a further 2 km/1.5 miles, the canal and towpath goes under a fine house and into a cutting.
 This is close to Bath town centre.

 - To go to Bath's historic centre: Turn right at this point for a shortcut into the town centre.

-- After 1 km/0.7 miles, the canal come into the open again.
+- After 1 km/0.7 miles, the canal comes out into the open again.
 The river is visible below to the right, and the train station becomes visible on the other side of the river.

 - Keep following the canal towpath, crossing over a few roads, and passing some locks.

-- Leave the canal just before it finaly joins the river.
+- Leave the canal just before it finally joins the river.
 Walk up to the road, and take the footbridge over the river towards the station.

 - Walk through a tunnel (beneath the platforms), and Bath station entrance is on your left hand side.